On the Sample Complexity of One Hidden Layer Networks with Equivariance, Locality and Weight Sharing: Generalization Bounds for Weight Sharing

 \end{proposition}

 Note that if $\vb_{k,l}$'s are the rows of the circulant matrices, then we end up with the same result as before with $M^{w.s.}_2=M_2$.
 Interestingly, if the vectors $\{\vb_{k,l}: k\in[|G|] \}$'s are orthogonal to each other for each $l\in[|G|]$, and all of them have unit norm, i.e., $\norm{\vb_{k,l}}=1$, then we also get $M^{w.s.}_2 =M_2.$ The conclusion is that the weight sharing can impact the generalization similarly to the group convolution, even if the construction does not arise from the group convolution.
 This does not generally hold, particularly if the row vectors of matrices $\mB_k$ are not orthogonal.
-On the other hand, the gain of equivariance shows itself for distributions with built-in symmetries.
+Note that throughout the paper, we have not assumed anything regarding the underlying distribution, which can be without symmetry.
+On the other hand, the gain of equivariance shows itself for distributions with built-in symmetries if we assume that the underlying task has invariance or equivariance property.